jetperch/pyjoulescope_ui/features_future.md

     When done, feed estimation tool where you can set the period of each identified process to estimate energy consumption per desired timescale or even battery life.
+*   Save user-defined Views.
+Allow user to select saved views in addition to Multimeter and Oscilloscope.
+Also allow user to set startup view preference.